prggmr/zf2-docpx/zend/Writer/Feed.rst

 export
 ------

-.. function:: export($type, [$ignoreExceptions = false])
+.. function:: export()

     Attempt to build and return the feed resulting from the data set

-    :param string $type: The feed type "rss" or "atom" to export as
+    :param string: The feed type "rss" or "atom" to export as
-    :param bool $ignoreExceptions:
+    :param bool:

     :throws Exception\InvalidArgumentException:

     :rtype: string